bridgecrew-perf6/deploy_project-1/doc/model_card.md

 ## Metrics

 The model was evaluated using Accuracy score.
-The value is around 0.834.
+The mean crossval score is 0.834 with 0.008 std dev.

 ## Ethical Considerations

 Dataset contains data related race, gender and origin country.
 This will drive to a model that may potentially discriminate people; further investigation before using it should be done.

-## Caveats and Recommendations

-Given gender classes are binary (male/not male), which we include as male/female.
-Further work needed to evaluate across a spectrum of genders.